monkoose/neocodeium/README.md

 Now you can use `Alt-f` in insert mode to accept codeium suggestions.

 **Note:** To obtain an API token, you’ll need to run `:NeoCodeium auth`.
+On Windows WSL `wslview` `(sudo apt install wslu)` should be installed to properly open the browser.

 ### 🚀 Usage